 Our April Instagram takeover is here!
 I’ve collaborated with a group of food photographers, stylists, and recipe developers around a single theme, and this month we’re bringing you the best of the best recipes featuring everyone’s favorite little berry: strawberries.
-Say hello to my 2 tiered vanilla layer cake with mascarpone buttercream!
+Say hello to my vanilla two layer cake with mascarpone buttercream!

 Ugh, guys, I had big plans for this one!
 I wanted to stand out from the crowd and share a savory recipe.
 And then… life.
 Life happened and I got busy (busy is good — busy means new clients!), but I fell back on what was easiest, and in this case that meant baking.